Adobe Experience Manager assets can be used by designers and creative users within their favorite Adobe Creative Cloud desktop applications.

-When large asset files are placed into InDesign Documents from AEM Assets using Adobe Asset Link, creatives users need to wait for few seconds after initiating the place operation.
+When large asset files are placed into InDesign Documents from AEM using Adobe Asset Link, creatives users need to wait for few seconds after initiating the place operation.
 This impacts the overall user experience.
-With Adobe Asset Link you can now temporarily place a low resolution image of the original asset from AEM Assets, thereby reducing the time taken to place an image.
+With Adobe Asset Link you can temporarily place a low resolution image of the original asset from AEM, thereby reducing the time taken to place an image.
 At the same time, it increases the overall user experience and productivity.
 The lower resolution image is placed temporarily and when the final output is required for printing or publishing, you need to replace the FPO renditions with the originals.
 If you want to replace multiple FPO images with respective original images, navigate to Windows > Links panel and then download the original assets.
 After the original images are downloaded, choose Replace all FPO’s With Originals.

 FPO renditions are lightweight substitutes of the original assets.
 They have the same aspect ratio, but are of smaller size compared to the original images.
 Currently, InDesign supports importing FPO renditions for the following image types only:

 If an FPO rendition is not available for a specific asset in AEM, the original high-resolution asset is referenced instead.
 For FPO images, the status FPO is displayed in the InDesign Links panel.